jadc/minecraft-servers/README.md

 # minecraft-servers
 A collection of [itzg/docker-minecraft-server](https://github.com/itzg/docker-minecraft-server) Docker Compose files I have written for reference/reuse.

+Each server is in its own branch on this repo.

 ## Usage
 Ensure you have Docker installed.